Tag Archives: travel insurance

 More Articles You May Like

 Travel insurance or trip insurance?
 Insurance is necessary for peace of mind for you and your family when you travel.
-We’ve tried to make understanding the difference between trip and travel insurance easy.
+Understanding the difference between trip and travel insurance is simple.

 Insurance is your backpack plan if you encounter problems before or during your travels.
 Even the best thought-out plans may be interrupted by circumstances out of your control, think political unrest, global or personal financial troubles, health emergencies as well as natural disasters.
-So when planning your flights, hotels, or cruise be sure to put travel insurance on your planning check-list too.
+So when planning your flights, hotels, or cruise be sure to put travel insurance on your planning checklist too and into your budget.
 Insurance will help you recover expenses should you be forced to cancel or interrupt your trip.
-The bigger the trip (both financially and time-wise) the more you need to look into travel and trip insurance.
+The bigger the trip (both financially and time-wise), the more you need to look into travel and trip insurance.

-Travel Insurance coverage for health-related issues you encounter while out of the country
+Travel Insurance coverage for health-related issues while out of the country

 Travel medical insurance protects people.
 This type of insurance protects travelers from unforeseen health issues that may arise while they’re traveling abroad.
 This includes sickness, injuries, and accidents.
 Often these plans will cover medical treatment and emergency evacuation, accidental death repatriation, etc. Many companies will assist with finding a hospital via their customer help desk.
 One key aspect to understand is that you will usually have to pay for the medical costs and the insurance company will then reimburse you.
 Hint: call your credit card companies and ask for a limit increase before you go.